IE-ML-for-Healthcare/RAI_opioid_risk_prevention/README.md

   - `rx ds`: days of prescribed opioids in 2 years (renamed to `rx_ds`).
   - `A ..
 V`: binary flags (e.g., infectious diseases, circulatory, respiratory, injuries, trauma, etc.).
 - Example prevalence in the notebook: ~0.18 on validation/test.
+- Dataset is synthetic and safe for classroom use; the notebook highlights how each feature relates to opioid risk and why socioeconomic (e.g., `Low_inc`) or clinical (e.g., comorbidity codes `A`–`V`) variables matter for responsible interpretation.

 **Utilities: Evaluation, Thresholds, and Plots**